greenelab/connectivity-search-analyses/README.md

 This project is still under development.
 Use with caution.

-To use hetmech as a package:

-`pip install --editable .`

 ## Environment

 This repository uses [conda](http://conda.pydata.org/docs/) to manage its environment as specified in [`environment.yml`](environment.yml).